by Trey Yeatts

 A livery service in the U.S. is any kind of vehicle for hire.
 The term may be best known from Westerns, as livery stables existed in frontier towns.
 The first known use of “livery” in this manner dates to 1705 and today generally refers to taxis and limos.

-“Someone’s in the kitchen with Dinah” is a line from the song “I’ve Been Working on the Railroad.”
+“Someone’s in the kitchen with Dinah” is a line from the 1894 American folk song “I’ve Been Working on the Railroad.”
+That part of the song has a different melody, and was adapted from an earlier song: "Old Joe, or Somebody in the House with Dinah," written sometime in the 1830s.

 Nighttime.
 New Orleans.
 It’s a big town.
 Lots of people walking up and down the streets.
 Thinking about football.
 Wondering where Alex Karras is.
 Reaching for guns.
 Checking for ammo.
 Looking outside.
 Spying on Charlie’s Angels.